Nikki Haley says Biden is 'more dangerous' than Trump but neither is fit for the job

 In an interview with NPR, she hedged a bit, pledging to stay in though at least the Super Tuesday, critical primary contests in a wide array of states on March 5.

-"Right now, the furthest we've thought is we certainly are going to go past South Carolina, go into Michigan and go into Super Tuesday states," she told NPR's Steve Inskeep on Morning Edition while riding through rural South Carolina on her campaign bus.
+"Right now, the furthest we've thought is we certainly are going to go past South Carolina, go into Michigan and go into Super Tuesday states," she said in a phone interview with Morning Edition while riding through rural South Carolina on her campaign bus.

 "I haven't actually sat down and thought about what comes after that," Haley admitted.
 "But our goal was between South Carolina and Super Tuesday, another 20 states have voted, and that's more of the representation we want, let people's voices be heard."